 - 7.1 Scrutineering Time Solar cars will be inspected to verify compliance with the regulations at 8:00 AM on the day preceding the event (subject to change).
 Vehicles not ready to begin scrutineering at this time will be penalized up to 5 miles. - 7.2 Inspected Solar Cars Solar Cars that pass scrutineering will be allowed to participate in the event.
 Vehicles that do not pass scrutineering must correct the deficiency in order to be considered for participation in the event.
 After repairs are made, the team has the responsibility to notify event officials that their vehicle is again ready for scrutineering.
 Vehicles will continue to be inspected according to the schedule set out in the Where-to-Be What-to-Do document.
-Vehicles may be subject to inspection at any time.
-Teams failing to complete all scrutineering stations within the allotted scrutineering time will be eliminated from the race. - 7.3 Safety Each team is responsible for the road-worthiness of its solar car.
+Vehicles may be subject to inspection at any time. - 7.2.1 Elimination Teams failing to complete all scrutineering stations within the allotted scrutineering time will be eliminated from the race, upon direct consultation with the Event Director.
+No team shall be eliminated without such consultation. - 7.3 Safety Each team is responsible for the road-worthiness of its solar car.
 Passing the scrutineering process does not relieve the team of its responsibility, nor impose any liability on the event organizers.
 Solar cars must be maintained in a safe, road-worthy condition at all times. - 7.4 Liability Teams will be required to sign a Release of Liability Form prior to admission to the event.
 Proof of Vehicle Liability Insurance will also be required at the time of Team Check-In.
 On cross-country event years, teams must submit their Proof of Vehicle Liability Insurance no later than June 1st. - 7.5 Braking Solar cars will be required to meet the braking guidelines set out in Section 5.10.
 Failure to meet these guidelines will require the team to make the necessary changes to bring their vehicle into compliance, and then to be re-tested.
 Any solar car that does not pass the brake test will not be allowed to enter the event.